jkresner/focusd/test/fixt/in/case_17mce2.md

 34. As the respondent submitted, the gravamen of the appellant’s claim is that the respondent failed to repair the alleged water-proofing defects in the common property and thereby allowed a state of affairs to continue, such that as a result of water and moisture penetration there was a substantial interference with the appellant’s use and enjoyment of his lot.
 The appellant’s claim is that the respondent owed a positive duty to repair the common property.
 The respondent submits, partly in reliance on Thoo, that no such positive duty can arise except under statute.

-The Strata Schemes (Freehold Development) Act: Section 21
+    The [Strata Schemes (Freehold Development) Act]: Section 21

 35. Section 6(1) and (2) of the SSFD Act provides:

     “6   Construction of Act
     (1)     This Act shall be read and construed with the Real Property Act 1900 as if it formed part thereof.
     (2)     The Real Property Act 1900 applies to lots and common property in the same way as it applies to other land except in so far as any provision of that Act is inconsistent with this Act or is incapable of applying to lots or common property.”

 36. Section 18(1) of the SSFD Act provides that upon registration of a strata plan any common property in that plan vests in the body corporate for the estate or interest evidenced by the folio of the register comprising the land the subject of the plan but freed and discharged from any mortgage charge, covenant charge, lease, writ or caveat affecting that land immediately before registration of the plan.
 The “body corporate” means an owners corporation constituted under s 11 of the SSM Act.
 Section 20 of the SSFD Act provides that the estate or interest of the owners corporation in common property that is vested in it is held by it as agent for the proprietors of the lots and if there is more than one proprietor, as tenants in common in shares proportional to the unit entitlements of their respective lots.
 Section 24(2) provides that the beneficial interest of a proprietor of a lot in the estate or interest in the common property held by the owners corporation as agent for that proprietor cannot be severed from or dealt with, except in conjunction with the lot.